 Broadband internet is essential in today's world.
 It allows us to stay connected with friends and family, do our jobs, and access the endless amount of information available online.
 Despite its importance, broadband access is not universally available.
-In some parts of the country, people still lack access to high-speed internet or face ridiculously high prices for subpar service.
+In some parts of the country, people still lack access to high-speed internet or face ridiculously high prices for subpar services.
 This needs to change.
 Everyone deserves access to broadband internet, no matter where they live.
 We need to make sure that all Americans have the opportunity to be a part of the digital age.

 What counts as broadband?

 What counts as broadband internet?
 This is a question that many people have, and it can be a difficult question to answer.
 The definition of broadband internet can vary depending on who you ask, but there are some general guidelines that can help to give you an idea of what counts as broadband.
 In most cases, broadband refers to an internet connection with speeds of at least 25 Mbps download and 3 Mbps upload.
 However, there are many factors that can affect your speeds, so it's important to check with your provider to find out what counts as broadband for you.

 Making the decision to get broadband internet is a big one.
 Once you have it, you'll want to know what to do with it!
 Here are some ideas of ways to use your broadband connection.
 From streaming music and movies to playing games and surfing the web, there's something for everyone.
 So find your favorite activity and get connected!